 Wear Plate – Raex Is the perfect choice

 If you are looking for abrasion resistant steel with considerable hardness and impact toughness, then abrasion-resistant RAEX steel wear plate is the perfect choice.
-The plate thicknesses range from 2mm up to 80mm providing a solution to all wear needs.
+RAEX plate thicknesses range from 2mm up to 80mm providing a solution to all wear needs.
 You can extend the lifespan of machinery, decrease wear in structural components and save costs.

 As a wear resistant steel, RAEX is used to make buckets, machine parts, platform structures and much more.
 RAEX is also used in various applications of mechanical engineering by, for example, the automotive, heavy lifting and transportation, and mining industries.

 The major advantages of using a Raex wear plate is that it can be used to make lightweight products and significantly extend the working life of machinery, which makes it very cost-effective.
 It also has an innovative design and helps to improve energy efficiency.
 RAEX is more than a viable alternative to Hardox steel; Raex steel structures are designed to work well in the harshest conditions with extremely abrasive wear and tear; moreover, the wear resistance properties of Raex steels significantly extend the service life of the equipment and reduce costs.

 Abrasion resistant steel has a high HB rating (Brinell Hardness), which means that is particularly useful for applications where a high degree of wear-resistance is essential.